drbarzaga/drbarzaga/README.md

 ### 👨‍💻 About Me

-I'm **Dayan Perez**, a passionate software engineer and frontend developer from Montevideo, Uruguay.
-I love building software that makes a positive impact on people's lives.
-My focus is on creating performant, accessible, and user-friendly web applications.
+I'm **Dayan Perez**, a software engineer and frontend developer from Montevideo, Uruguay.
+I specialize in turning complex problems into clean, efficient, and user-friendly web applications.

+I’m passionate about modern web technologies, building performant and accessible software, and continuously improving my skills.
+I enjoy crafting experiences that are not only functional but also elegant and enjoyable to use.

+When I’m not coding, I love learning new frameworks, exploring design patterns, and sharing knowledge through my blog.
+My goal is to create software that has a positive impact and makes everyday life easier for people.

 ---

 ### 💼 What I Do

-- 🎨 **Frontend Development** - Building responsive and interactive user interfaces
+- 🎨 **Frontend Development** – Crafting interactive, responsive, and visually appealing web interfaces.
-- ⚛️ **React & Next.js** - Creating modern single-page applications and server-rendered apps
+- ⚛️ **React & Next.js** – Building modern SPAs and server-rendered applications with best practices.
-- 🔧 **Full-Stack Development** - Working with NextJs for fullstack solutions
+- 🔧 **Full-Stack Development** – Integrating frontend and backend seamlessly using Next.js and Node.js.
-- 🗄️ **Database Design** - Working with Neon (serverless PostgreSQL) and PostgreSQL
+- 🗄️ **Database & Cloud** – Designing scalable schemas and working with PostgreSQL, Neon, and serverless solutions.
-- 📱 **Responsive Design** - Ensuring applications work seamlessly across all devices
+- 📱 **Responsive & Accessible Design** – Ensuring your apps look great and work perfectly across devices.

 ---